RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/ChatBot/ChatBot.md

 		say <join [Hi ] (name)> for (2) secs
 	```

-+ If you test your program again, you'll notice that the answer is stored in the 'name' variable, and is shown in the top-left of the stage.
-The 'name' variable should now contain the same value as the 'answer' variable.
++ If you test your program again, you'll notice that the answer is stored in the `name` {.blockdata} variable, and is shown in the top-left of the stage.
+The `name` {.blockdata} variable should now contain the same value as the `answer` {.blocksensing} variable.

 	![screenshot](chatbot-variable.png)